Multiple abrupt phase transitions in urban transport congestion: GT-model with noise

 \subsection{Planar embedding}

-The purpose of the current appendix is to explain how the GT-model network is embedded in the surface, namely how we assign to the GT-model nodes a position in 2D.
 The coordinates origin, i.e., the node with position $(0,0)$, is assumed to be located in the center of the grid, which is well defined since the grid is supposed to have sides with an odd number of nodes, $w=2\ell+1$ (perfect grid), as shown in Fig.~\ref{fig:GTModel}.
 This holds even for grids with a general size $N_{G}$ (such as in Fig.~\ref{fig:PhaseDiagram}), because they are obtained by randomly adding new nodes to the periphery of a perfect grid.
 In the grid, nodes coordinates $(x_g,y_g)$ remain defined as the number of jumps required to reach the central node: $x_g$ counts the jumps in the horizontal direction, while $y_g$ in the vertical one.

 It is possible to proceed in a similar way for the tree nodes.
 Here position of a node $t$ is defined using polar coordinates with respect to the grid-center node: